LewdHuTao/MusicBot/README.md

 You can run this bot with or without Docker.
 For an easy setup, use the `make` command.
 If `make` is not available, use `run.sh`.
 Ensure Docker is installed on your machine to use the bot with Docker.

+Looking for a more involved guide on how to install this bot?
+Use the [installation guide](https://phonic.lol).

 ### Using Make

 ![Make help](./assets/make_setup.png)